4cm4k1/prime/README.md

 ###Create a CRUD operations for the model.

-Use a combination of REST methods and Mongo methods to make a Create, Update, Read and Delete route for /assignments.
+Use a combination of REST methods and Mongo methods to make a Create, Read, Update, and Delete route for /assignments.

+You will need to pass in the assignment IDs to Read, Update and Delete.
+Update will also need to pass the "updated" model (use "req.body") to udpate.

 *Remember, in REST*: